rubys/bootstrap/bylaws.md

 required decrease in the number of Gold Directors shall take effect.

-(c)      Each Silver Member (while remaining in good standing) shall have the right to vote, together with the other Silver Members as a class, and to elect a number of Directors (each, a “Silver Director”) equal to the greater of (i) one (1) and (ii) the number of Silver Members then in good standing divided by ten (10) (rounded down to the nearest whole number) up to a maximum of three (3); provided that the number of Silver-elected Board seats do not exceed the number of Platinum-elected Board seats minus one nor the
+(c)      Each Silver Member (while remaining in good standing) shall have the right to vote, together with the other Silver Members as a class, and to elect a number of Directors (each, a "Silver Director") equal to the greater of (i) one (1) and (ii) the number of Silver Members then in good standing divided by ten (10) (rounded down to the nearest whole number) up to a maximum of three (3); provided that the number of Silver-elected Board seats do not exceed the number of Platinum-elected Board seats minus one nor the